Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: 2D Demonstration

 One obvious solution to the problem of semi-convergence, akin to classical regularization, is to place greater emphasis on the physics residuals by decreasing $\gamma$.
 However, this did not produce the intended result, as shown in sections~\ref{sec:demo:gamma}, \ref{sec:demo:performance}, and \ref{sec:Bayesian}.
 Therefore, given noisy data, it is desirable to halt training prior to convergence, i.e., to use iterative regularization.
 It is not desirable, however, to select the halting point heuristically (although doing so is common practice in conventional flow field tomography).
 Fortunately, the training regimes introduced above can be used to time the iterative regularization of direct reconstructions.
 Recall that the maximum continuity and momentum losses occurred at the transition from phase I to II of training on noise-free data, where phases I and II were relatively quick compared to the final, fully-coupled phase.
 While this trend is readily apparent by visual inspection, as in the continuity traces in Fig.~\ref{fig:semi-convergence}, the boundary between phases is somewhat vague so the details of any precise metric will be arbitrary.
 We extracted the network parameters at the point where a five-epoch average of the continuity loss reached 95\% of its maximum value.
 This criterion neatly coincided with the physics loss plateau in all of our tests.

 The location of semi-convergence and our stopping point are indicated in Fig.~\ref{fig:semi-convergence} by a solid turquoise line and dashed blue line, respectively.
 In each case, the maximum continuity loss was nearby the point of semi-convergence, sometimes occurring beforehand and other times afterwards.
 We conducted extensive tests using noisy data, outlined in section~\ref{sec:demo:performance}, throughout which the value of $\varepsilon_\mathrm{c}$ at our stopping point remained within $8.89\times10^{-4}$ of the true minimum, which is not known in practice; the average difference between $\varepsilon_\mathrm{c}$ at our stopping point and at semi-convergence was $2.72\times10^{-4}$.
-Several sample concentration fields obtained using our criterion are shown in Fig.~\ref{fig:noise test}, which depicts reconstructions of 20-, 100-, and 160-projection data sets contaminated by 5\% noise.
+Several sample concentration fields obtained using our criterion are shown in Fig.~\ref{fig:noise test}, which depicts reconstructions of 20-, 100-, and 160-projection data sets contaminated by 5\% noise (the 40-beam estimate was shown earlier in Fig.~\ref{fig:semi-convergence}).

 It is important to note that measurement errors have a greater impact on fields inferred solely from $\mathcal{L}_\mathrm{phys}$ ($u$, $v$, and $p$ in this case) than on fields that are also included in the data loss ($c$).
 This effect can be seen in Fig.~\ref{fig:CUVP panel}, where increases in $\varepsilon_\mathrm{u}$, $\varepsilon_\mathrm{v}$, and $\varepsilon_\mathrm{p}$ from a noise-free case to its noisy counterpart are considerably larger than the corresponding increase in $\varepsilon_\mathrm{c}$.
-Incorporating additional measurements that are sensitive to the velocity and pressure fields can dramatically improve all of of the reconstructed fields.
+Incorporating additional measurements that are sensitive to the velocity and pressure fields can dramatically improve all of the reconstructed fields.